tomjaguarpaw/H2/posts/bluefin-streams-finalize-promptly.md

 ### Bluefin implementation

-How will Bluefin fair?
+How will Bluefin fare?
 We make the same adjustments to the Bluefin implementation as we made to the pipes and conduit implementations, using Bluefin's general-purpose `try` to catch the exception thrown when `i >= 3`.